 - Mohnnudeln – Austrian potato noodles covered in poppy seeds and sugar

 - Apple Strudel – A classic Viennese dessert that goes great with vanilla sauce

-- 2 tbsp rum or water (when using raisins)
+- 2 tablespoons rum or water, if using raisins

 - 4 medium-sized eggs